Kenya election observers urge losing candidates to concede gracefully

 Fears of violence

-Odinga's accusations of election irregularities have sparked fears of clashes in East Africa's largest economy.
+Odinga's accusations of election irregularities sparked fears of violence in East Africa's largest economy.
 This week, police and protesters clashed in opposition strongholds in the capital of Nairobi and the western city of Kisumu, leaving at least two people dead.

 A decade ago, Odinga claimed the vote was rigged after he was defeated by then-President Mwai, sending their loyalists battling each other in major cities after the December 2007 election.

-More than 1,000 people were killed in months of bloody clashes following the vote.
+More than 1,000 people were killed in months of bloody clashes following that vote.

 Odinga's party called for calm to avoid bloodshed as the final results are compiled.